Merchant Data Breaches

 - Your card information can also be compromised when shopping online, so read up on how to stay safe.
 The Department of Homeland Security has some great tips.

 What is Simple doing to protect my information in the future?

-Since the information is compromised while it's being stored with another institution, we're not able to prevent a breach.
-However, we do actively monitor information surrounding data breaches so we can proactively replace your card and reduce the risk of fraud.
+We actively monitor information surrounding data breaches so we can proactively replace your card (if necessary) and reduce the risk of fraud.

 Check out our Security article for more information about how we can work together to keep your information secure.